Anti-Comintern Pact: Japanese objections and final adjustments

-However, some minor adjustments were still made between August and October, when the pact was formally initialed.
+Some minor adjustments were still made between August and October, when the pact was formally initialed.
 Its length was reduced to 5 years, down from 10 as had originally been planned.
 And, against Ōshima's and Hitler's hopes, the military leadership in Japan insisted that the military provisions could be only defensive and not offensive, even if agreed upon in a secret addendum.
 The military leadership was concerned that, if Japan was caught in a war against China, an offensive clause to the treaty would diplomatically force Japan into a war against the Soviet Union that it was militarily unwilling to fight.
 As a result, the first article of the secret additional protocol spoke specifically of "unprovoked attack" by the Soviet Union and had no offensive provisions.
 On the other hand, the Japanese side was unable to gain the upper hand on the topic of the pact's publication, which was advocated for by the Germans and which Japan had attempted to avoid.
 Furthermore, the secret protocol remained explicitly aimed at the Soviet Union, something that the Japanese had felt was an ineffective provision.
 The treaty draft was finalized on 23 October 1936.